susannahnah/movie_sagas_masters/README 2.md

 - [ ] Comment your code.
 - [ ] Update this README to include a description of the project in your own words.

+***UPDATED README***
+This project was a test to see if I could complete a Project.
+It is essentially a stripped-down IMDB, but a Fischer-Price "My First IMDB"-esque site.
+I probably would not have picked the movies in it, but c'est la vie.
+I wish we had been given more assistance with MUI vs. an hour one day.
+I plan to continue to work on this, but I am glad I at least finished the base goals **100%**

 ## Stretch Goals

 - [ ] Display the current values in the input (title) and textarea (description) on the Edit Page